An extra-thorough examination of the likely, hidden and true costs of video

 But in practice, it's more like:

-Opportunity Cost of not-video = (Return of not-video - Return of video marketing)
+Opportunity Cost of not-video = (Return of not-video - Return of corporate video)

 To push this to a logical extreme, we might think from the outside in.